larsrinn/long_running_computations/README.md

 * The computation is re-triggered on a submit of the form, even if nothing has changed (however this could be solved easily).
-* Really long computations (like one minute) will cause the server to timeout - no results are being generated and the user simply receives an error
+* Really long computations (like one minute) will cause the server to timeout - while results are being generated and the user receives a timeout error

 # Run